-In very generalized terms, this idea that we need to spend time out of the stress response and spend time in the relaxation response is what natural treatment and self care aims to address.
-It's why we might be recommended to make dietary changes, lifestyle modifications, practice regular Yoga, create a daily meditation routine, etc. These area all just tools for moving the body from a stressed state to a relaxed state in an effort to feel better.
+In very generalized terms, this idea that we need to spend time out of a chronic stress state and time in a relaxed state is what natural treatment and self care aims to address.
+It's why we might be recommended to make dietary changes, lifestyle modifications, practice regular Yoga, create a daily meditation routine, etc. These are all just tools for moving the body from a stressed state to a relaxed state in an effort to feel better.

 What I love most about this concept is that it levels the playing field when it comes to which healing tool is "best".
 It reminds us that the reason we're recommended to change our diet is, at the very core, the same reason we're recommended to take up meditation.
 It's the same reason we're recommended to find an exercise practice that feels good or why we're recommended to reduce the toxins in our home or get more sleep at night.